Codecademy/docs/content/c/concepts/comments/comments.md

 ---
 Title: 'Comments'
 Description: 'Comments are a piece of text within a program that are not executed.
 They are used to provide additional information to aid in understanding the code.
-In C, there are two types of comments: single and multi-line.'
+In C, there are single and multi-line comments.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'